ponyportal2/vas_string.h_sscanf_sprintf/README.md

 To build the library, simply type "make" in the terminal in the src folder of the project.

-The library passed automated tests at Sber's School of Programming 21 (School 42 analogue).
+The library passed automated tests at Sber's School of Programming 21 (School 42 analogue), auto-check (as well as my own tests) also included valgrind test, and no leaks were discovered.

 -----------------------------------------